WAI WEBSITE DESIGN

 A site can have unlimited public users, 1+ admins and 0+ members, as defined by group conscience.

-Navigation menus and pages are level-specific:
+Navigation menus and pages are type-specific:

 For any cloned site, member accounts can only be created by admins, i.e., the webmaster, Web Chair, or a trusted servant.
 New admin accounts can only be created by an existing admin user.